kajitesh90/Big-Data-Analytics/README.md

 # Big-Data-Analytics
-Use of HR Analytics through Visualisation and Regression Use of SPSS for Hypothesis testing
+Use of HR Analytics through Visualisation and Regression and Use of SPSS for Hypothesis testing